 3. Offer free shipping

-To manage the costs of free shipping while encouraging larger orders, set a minimum purchase threshold.
+Many ecommerce brands manage the costs of free shipping by setting a minimum purchase threshold.

-Here’s an example of Michaels Stores, an arts and crafts store, offering free shipping after a threshold mark:
+Here’s an example of Michaels, an arts and crafts store, offering free shipping for orders over $50:

 4. Provide social proof